-While you tend to think of “fortune telling” when you think of the tarot, I’m going to share how I use my cards for personal development and mindfulness.
+While people tend to think of “fortune telling” when they think of tarot, I’m going to share how I use my cards for personal development and mindfulness.

 Don’t worry if you are completely new to tarot.
 You don’t need to know ANYTHING about the card meanings or symbolism to get started (although I highly recommend you eventually learn this.)